Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

   new AssignmentLogger());
 ```

 The code below illustrates an example implementation of a logging callback to the console and other event platforms such as Segment.
-You could also use your own logging system, the only requirement is that the SDK receives a `LogAssignment(AssignmentLogData assignmentLogData)` function.
+You could also use your own logging system, the only requirement is that the SDK receives a `LogAssignment(AssignmentLogData assignmentLogData)` method.
 The `AssignmentLogData` class implements `ISerializable` so most systems should be able to easily log the value.

 <Tabs>
 <TabItem value="console" label="Console">